Nix-ml-journey/Dataview_Streamlit/README.md

 ## Update for the things that I made

-I have updated the code so that Streamlit now functions properly when running "streamlit run main.py".
-However, there are still some improvements needed: the results page in the Streamlit UI is only reading the old results.json file from when I ran the XGBoost model, which needs to be fixed.
-Also, the dataset I am using has duplicate columns that need to be removed from the view.
+I have removed the duplicated column in the dataset while displaying in the Streamlit app, and I have changed the method of reading the dataset so that now the selected model is working properly.
+I also added a folder called "results" so that no matter which model is used, it will create a JSON output named "R1_{MODEL_NAME}.json".